 The Cunningham family has been very difficult to trace.
 This is probably due to the fact that much of our information was shared with us orally through Mary Cunningham, wife of Thomas B. Olin.
-Mary was born with a cleft palate and there was some concern in those times that this was an inherited trait and would be passed down.
-To my knowledge this was never true.
+Note that the last name may be spelled with one or two “n”s.

 - Frank Cunningham — Mary named one of her sons Frank.